mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/atlas-backend/README.md

     npm install
 ```

-12. Remember that for the proper execution and sync of **Ditto's Big Peer**, you'll need to create a `.env` file with:
+12. Remember that for the proper execution and sync of **Ditto's Big Peer**, you'll need to create two `.env` files, one inside `vehicle-ts` and the other inside `mobile-swift`, both with:

 ```bash
 DITTO_APP_ID=<yourID>